aks/bash-lib/README.md

     hash_print HASHVAR [indent=INDENT] [width=WIDTH] [gutter=GUTTER] [cols=COLS] [sep=SEP]

-print the items in HASHVAR in vertically-sorted columns.
-The number of columns is determined by COLS, if given, or by WIDTH (defaults to 80) divided by the maximum width of all items in HASHVAR.
+print the items in `HASHVAR` in vertically-sorted columns.
+The number of columns is determined by `COLS`, if given, or by `WIDTH` (defaults to 80) divided by the maximum width of all items in `HASHVAR`.

-Use GUTTER blanks (default 2) to separate columns.
+Use `GUTTER` blanks (default 2) to separate columns.

-If SEP is given, it is used to delimit columns intead of blanks.
+If `SEP` is given, it is used to delimit columns intead of blanks.

 Each option may be abbreviated to its leading character (e.g., "g" for "gutter").

     hash_help                             # describe the list functions

-real-utils.sh <a id="real_utils">
+real-utils.sh <a name="real_utils" id="real_utils">
 -------------
 real-utils.sh is a bash library that enables real number arithmetic in bash scripts.
 Real numbers are managed as flaoting point strings in the format